-- Other systems control the coal burn to minimize emissions of sulfur dioxide, nitrogen oxides and particulates.
+- Other systems control the coal burn to minimize emissions of sulphur dioxide, nitrogen oxides and particulates.

-- Electrostatic precipitators remove particulates that aggravate asthma and cause respiratory ailments by charging particles with an electrical field and then capturing them on collection plates.
+- Electrostatic precipitators remove particulates by charging particles with an electrical field and then capturing them on collection plates.

-- Wet scrubbers, or flue gas desulfurization systems, remove sulfur dioxide, a major cause of acid rain, by spraying flue gas with limestone and water.
+- Wet scrubbers, or flue gas desulfurization systems, remove sulphur dioxide, a major cause of acid rain, by spraying flue gas with limestone and water.

-- Low-NOx (nitrogen oxide) burners reduce the creation of nitrogen oxides, a cause of ground-level ozone, by restricting oxygen and manipulating the combustion process.
+- Low-NOx (nitrogen oxides) burners reduce the creation of nitrogen oxides, a cause of ground-level ozone, by restricting oxygen and manipulating the combustion process.

-- Coal mined in India is a poor quality coal with less carbon, high ash (hard to dispose) and high moisture content (more gases; less fuel efficiency) [India’s coal is not Carboniferous Coal].
+- Coal mined in India is a poor quality coal (India’s coal is not Carboniferous Coal.
+It is Gondwana coal) with less carbon, high ash (hard to dispose) and high moisture content (more gases; less fuel efficiency) .